-In 2012, Play Me, I’m Yours was brought to London by UK artist Luke Jerram.
-An international work, more than 1,500 street pianos have been installed in over 50 cities across the globe from New York to Florence, completely free for public use.
+All the way back in 2012, the artwork ‘Play Me, I’m Yours‘ was brought to London by renowned UK artist and sculptor Luke Jerram.
+An international work, the concept saw more than 1,500 secret street pianos installed in over 50 cities across the globe – from New York to Florence – completely free for public use.

 1. Herne Hill

 This beautiful addition to this secret street pianos roundup is surrounded by exposed brick in the underpass next to Herne Hill Railway Station, just off Railton Road.
 Billed ‘The People’s Piano’, the bright colours are perfect for an Insta snap and the constantly changing piano stools give added variety to each rhapsody.
 The tagline here is ‘thanks for keeping the piano playing‘, so you’d better follow suit.